 How the Fiver Challenge works

-In 2022, the Fiver challenge will run from 6th June to the 1st of July, as young people (aged 5-11) use their £5 pledges to get their business ideas off the ground during the four weeks of the challenge, aiming to make as much profit as they can.
-Here’s how…
+For this academic year, the Fiver challenge will run from 6th June to the 1st of July 2022, as young people (aged 5-11) use their £5 pledges to get their business ideas off the ground during the four weeks of the challenge, aiming to make as much profit as they can.

 Four Week Challenge Plan